 TrainerRoad and Zwift have one of these as part of their workout library.

-I suggest a very thorough warmup before starting the test.
-The Zwift version has a warmup built in but I found I needed a little more to run it comfortably.
+I suggest an extensive warmup before starting the test.
+The Zwift version has a warmup built-in, but I found I needed a little more to run it comfortably.
 Ride a while, then start the workout.